evmcnb/quartz/content/snippets/Clostridium Difficile.md

 ### Toxic megacolon

 Complication of severe inflammation in the large intestine and involves dilation of the colon.
-Patients are very unwell and have a high risk
+Patients are very unwell and have a high risk.
+Stop anti-motility drugs (e.g. codeine, loperamide) to reduce risk.